Croeso i'r Townhill Community School STF !

 The Humanities Area of Learning seeks to awaken a sense of wonder, fire the imagination and inspire learners to grow in knowledge, understanding and wisdom.
 This area encourages learners to engage with the most important issues facing humanity, including sustainability and social change, and help to develop the skills necessary to interpret and articulate the past and the present.

 The dynamic nature of the expressive arts can engage, motivate and encourage learners to develop their creative, artistic and performance skills to the full.
 The Expressive Arts Area of Learning and Experience spans five disciplines: art, dance, drama, film and digital media and music.
 Although each discipline has its own discrete body of knowledge and body of skills, it is recognised that together they share the creative process.
 Importantly, this Area wants to make the expressive arts accessible to all learners and, through this inclusive approach, expand the horizons of every learner.
 Experiencing the expressive arts can engage learners physically, socially and emotionally, nurturing their well-being, self-esteem and resilience.
 This can help them become healthy, confident individuals, ready to lead fulfilling lives as valued members of society.
 Finally, through the enjoyment and personal satisfaction they gain from creative expression, learners can become more confident, which can contribute directly to enriching the quality of their lives.
 In the STF, all pupils get the opportunity to express themselves creatively on a daily basis.
-We are lucky to have access to 'Music Therapy' which we participate in weekly.
+We continue to have access to 'Music Therapy'.
+However due to the current Covid restrictions, this is currently on hold.
+Watch this space!!